History of the diesel car: V10 and V12 diesel engine

-2015-present decline of diesel cars
+2015-present: decline of diesel cars

 Since the numerous diesel emissions scandals of recent years, the most high profile of which was the Dieselgate scandal of 2015, it has been revealed that the levels of toxic emissions coming from diesel cars are higher and pose a greater risk to human health than those of vehicles powered by other means.
 In response, the image of the diesel car took a hit with consumers, resale values of diesel cars dropped and hundreds of cities in Europe started banning older diesel cars to curb air pollution, including Paris, Hamburg and Madrid.
 According to the German environment agency, diesel cars have a 39% share in German urban nitrogen dioxide pollution levels.
 In comparison to that, the share of diesel-powered busses and lorries is significantly lower.
 From a peak of 52% market share of new cars sold in Europe being diesel powered, by 2018, this number had declined to 36%.
 In September 2020, European market share of electric cars was higher than for diesel cars.

 In India, BS6 emissions standard and bans on older diesel vehicles have also caused diesel market share to slip from 58% in 2013 to 29% in 2020.

 In West-Africa, diesel cars are still the majority of vehicles on the road, as emissions standards are less stringent compared to the rest of the world and old diesel cars are allowed to be imported from the rest of the world.
 A 2018 report found that the majority of a sample of 160 cars exported from the Netherlands destined for West-Africa and Libya did not meet Euro IV (2005) emissions norms.

+One exception to the decline of diesel cars is Japan, where diesel cars remained at 17% market share in 2023, and fall under "next-generation vehicles", a program to promote energy-efficient cars, subject to tax exemptions.

 Several major car manufacturers have announced to end development of new diesel engines for cars, including Volvo in 2017, Mitsubishi in 2019 and Renault and Hyundai in 2021 However BMW will continue developing new 4 and 6-cylinder diesel engines, discontinuing only the 3-cylinder B37 diesel engine.